gwendi/craft-ai-client-js/README.md

       }
   },
   "output": ["lightbulbColor"],
-  "time_quantum": 100
+  "time_quantum": 100,
+  "learning_period": 108000
 }
 ```

-In this second examples, the `time` property is not generated, no property of
+In this second example, the `time` property is not generated, no property of
 type `timezone` is therefore needed.
 However values of `time` must be manually
 provided continuously.